- 1 5 Best RV Generators Reviewed 2021

 - Electric starter motor

 The starter motor is responsible for kick-starting your generator before it gets into automatic mode.
 Therefore, the electric starter motor needs to be well connected to ensure adequate transfer of the start-up energy pulse.
 In many RVs, portable generators draw a significant amount of power from the batteries of your RV to kick start.
-Always be keen to ensure that no funny noise is produced when the generator is being started.
+Always listen that no funny noise is produced when the generator is being started.

 - Electric power generator